Mexican animation: 1950s - 1980s

 In the late 1950s and early 1960s, animation in Mexico was restricted to short formats.
+Dibujos Animados S.A., also ran by Terrazas, created Cold War UPA-inspired anti-communist propaganda cartoons for the USIA with the intention of showing these films in Latin America (despite being unaware of the intent to do so) featuring "good guys" Manolin the rooster and Burrito the donkey and "bad guys" Armando Lios the raven and Chente the wolf, bringing together the best Mexican animators at the time alongside American animation directors (including Emery Hawkins who directed one of the shorts).
 Also around this time, the country was responsible for the Animation services provided in Rocky & Bullwinkle set up by the sponsor to produce the series on a low budget.
 In 1972, La familia Telemiau ("The Telemiau Family") was the first animated television series to be created in Mexico.
 It received poor ratings due to competition with more popular American animated shows, such as those of Hanna-Barbera.
 The country's first feature film, Los tres Reyes Magos ("The Three Wise Men"), was released in 1974, directed by Fernando Ruiz.
 It was a Mexican adaptation of the Biblical Magi story.

 In 1984, the country released its first successful animated film, Katy La Oruga ("Katy the Caterpillar").
 It was followed by a made-for-television sequel, Katy, Kiki y Koko.
 In 1987, Mexico released Las Aventuras de Oliver Twist ("The adventures of Oliver Twist"), a Mexican film adaptation of Charles Dickens Oliver Twist book.
 It was the second animated film directed by Fernando Ruiz.